 Substance abuse hotlines, which are free, can be used for those suffering from drug problems.
 These are people who are in real and immediate danger or who need someone to talk to.

 There are also sessions run by Narcotics Anonymous that addicts can attend which are also helpful.

-But to really get the help that those with drug problems need, it is worth considering Northbound’s treatment programmes which can really help transform lives.
+But to really get the help that those with drug problems need, it is worth considering Northbound’s Orange County rehab programmes which can really help transform lives.
 Click here to start the process today.